Skip to main content

 Explore pricing page examples and tips to help you design a pricing page that follows best practices and helps users find what they want.

-One of the main parts of your website is having a landing page that further solidifies the relationship you are building with your customer.
-A relationship that leads to a sale.
+One of the main parts of your website is a landing page, which further solidifies the relationship you are building with your customers—a relationship that leads to a sale.

-A pricing page is one of the most effective ways to do this.
-It helps you navigate the conversation around price in your brand voice to further enhance the user experience.
+Creating a pricing page is one of the most effective ways to do this.
+This page helps you navigate the conversation around price in your brand voice, further enhancing the user experience.

-An effective pricing model keeps the human element as a priority.
+An effective pricing model prioritizes the human element.
 It builds trust, provides social proof, and is easy to understand.
-It’s important to know how to price your products to make a sale.
+Knowing how to price your products to make a sale is important.
 The last thing you want is to confuse your customers, so avoid copying someone else’s page.

 What is a pricing page?